Tlaloxx/Tools-for-Data-Analysis/CLEAN Framework.md

 ## 📌 About This Framework

 **CLEAN** is a practical and adaptable framework to clean and prepare datasets before analysis.
-This enhanced version was created by **Tlaloc Alvarez**, inspired by best practices in EDA and the original CLEAN concept by **Christine Jiang**.
+This enhanced version was created by **Tlaloc Alvarez**, inspired by the original CLEAN framework by **Christine Jiang**.

 🎥 **Watch the Original Presentation**
 _Christine Jiang – The ONLY Data Cleaning Framework You Need_